felipeflfranca/AuthNestJS/README.md

 <br><p>
-## Running Docker with PostgreSQL
+## Running

-To simplify database management, we use Docker with a PostgreSQL instance.
-Follow the steps below:

-#### 1. Run the following command to start the Docker container:
+#### 1. Run the following command:
 ```bash
   docker-compose up -d
 ```

-This will start a local PostgreSQL server accessible on the default port `5432`.
+Now you have the development environment running with all routes responding

+We implemented refresh token for jwt renewal and a black list with a trigger that deletes tokens that have already expired
 </p>